 "Sound Off: Residents Take Their Positions on Turf Fields"

-Walking into Tuesday’s meeting, supporters could feel fairly certain of “aye” votes from Commissioners Tish Colombi and Ed Borden, while Commissioner Jeff Kasko was something of a wildcard.
+Walking into Tuesday’s meeting, supporters could feel of “aye” votes from Commissioners Tish Colombi and Ed Borden, while Commissioner Jeff Kasko was something of a wildcard.

 Kasko acknowledged certain misgivings about the project, which has whipped through the school board and borough government lightning fast compared to most large undertakings.
 If it was up to him, Kasko added, he would table the resolution to allow more time to consider the many issues that residents raised.